jcanseco/.dotfiles.old/README.md

    sudo apt-get install clang
    ```

-   Ensure to update the paths to clang and libclang in the Deoplete-Clang configuration in `init.vim`.
+   Make sure to update the paths to clang and libclang in the Deoplete-Clang configuration in `init.vim`.

+   The best way to find out if Deoplete-Clang has been set up properly is to open a C/C++ file in vim and see if Deoplete-Clang complains with any errors.

 * ClangTidy (for Neomake)